|1951 - 1959||Cornerback, Pittsburgh Steelers|

 |Hall of Honor||2017|

-Jack Butler began his Hall of Fame speech as only Jack Butler could – by telling the Steelers faithful on hand that were chanting, "Here We Go Steelers, Here We Go," time and time again, "That's enough."
+When Butler was inducted, he began his Hall of Fame speech as only Jack Butler could – by telling the Steelers faithful on hand that were chanting, "Here We Go Steelers, Here We Go," time and time again, "That's enough."

 After waiting for as long as he did to be inducted into the Pro Football Hall of Fame, 53 years, he had every right to say whatever he wanted.